-The School of the Art Institute of Chicago (SAIC) welcomes international exchange and Association of Independent Colleges of Art and Design (AICAD) exchange students to study in Chicago for one semester.
+The School of the Art Institute of Chicago (SAIC) welcomes official international exchange partner and Association of Independent Colleges of Art and Design (AICAD) exchange students to study in Chicago for one semester.
 Interested students should consult with the exchange advisor at their home school to confirm eligibility.

 To apply for international exchange you will need to submit the following:

-- Exchange Student Application [fillable PDF—please download to edit]
+[fillable PDF—please download to edit]

-- Portfolio and Portfolio Inventory
+- Portfolio and Portfolio Inventory (No more than 15 images)

 - Statement of Purpose